LSH9132/U6143_ssd1306-OLED-Display-Setup-for-Raspberry-Pi/README.md

 This project is an automation tool designed to simplify the use of U6143_ssd1306 OLED displays with Raspberry Pi.
 It automates the complex process of I2C configuration and driver installation, allowing users to get their display running with minimal effort.

 ### 📚 Directory Structure
+Not yet implemented :(
+I will update soon as soon possible sry..

 ```
 U6143_ssd1306/
 ├── setup_U6143_ssd1306.sh